 While demand continues to grow for most commodities in our two degrees Celsius scenarios, there are winners and losers in our portfolio.
 Oil and coal are most impacted; however, fossil fuels are still likely to supply the majority of the world’s energy in 2040, even in a two degree Celsius world.
 Based on our analysis, copper, uranium, potash and gas are predicted to be robust and mitigate potential negative impacts on other commodities, as will higher-grade products in iron ore and metallurgical coal.
 The analysis shows that our portfolio is highly unlikely to result in assets being ‘stranded’.

-Since the release of our Climate Change: Portfolio Analysis we are seeing signs that might indicate a movement to a two degree Celsius world.
-Some of the relevant themes we are tracking include emerging climate policy (e.g. COP21), low global growth and low carbon energy transition.
-Following the significant shifts we have seen in the last 12 months, we have also issued - Climate Change: Portfolio Analysis – ‘Views after Paris’.
+Since the release of our original Climate Change: Portfolio Analysis report we have seen signs that might indicate a movement to a two degree Celsius world.
+In September 2016 we issued an update - Climate Change: Portfolio Analysis – ‘Views after Paris’ - which included analysis of emerging climate policy (e.g. COP21) and low-emissions technology developments.

 There will be many risks and opportunities as the world continues to respond to climate change and they will be faced by companies in all sectors, albeit to varying degrees.
 With the right market settings, including a price on carbon, the greatest opportunities will emerge for those who can produce the lowest cost and most efficient solutions, in line with the expectations of communities and policy makers.